Jean Arthur: Silent film

 In 1927, Arthur attracted more attention when she appeared opposite Mae Busch and Charles Delaney as a gold-digging chorus girl in Husband Hunters.
 Subsequently, she was romanced by actor Monty Banks in Horse Shoes (1927), both a commercial and critical success.
 She was cast on Banks's insistence, and received a salary of $700.
-Next, director Richard Wallace ignored Fox's wishes to cast a more experienced actress by assigning Arthur to the female lead in The Poor Nut (1927), a college comedy which gave her wide exposure to audiences.
+Next, director Richard Wallace ignored Fox's wishes to cast a more experienced actress by assigning Arthur to the female lead in The Poor Nut (1927), a college comedy, which gave her wide exposure to audiences.
 A reviewer for Variety did not spare the actress in his review:

 With everyone in Hollywood bragging about the tremendous overflow of charming young women all battering upon the directorial doors leading to an appearance in pictures, it seems strange that from all these should have been selected two flat specimens such as Jean Arthur and Jane Winton.
 Neither of the girls has screen presence.
 Even under the kindliest treatment from the camera, they are far from attractive and in one or two side shots almost impossible.

 Fed up with the direction that her career was taking, Arthur expressed her desire for a big break in an interview at the time.
-She was skeptical when signed to a small role in Warming Up (1928), a film produced for a big studio, Famous Players-Lasky, and featuring major star Richard Dix.
-Promoted as the studio's first sound film, it received wide media attention, and Arthur earned praise for her portrayal of a club owner's daughter.
+She was skeptical when signed to a small role in Warming Up (1928), a film produced for a big studio, Famous Players–Lasky, and featuring major star Richard Dix.
+Promoted as the studio's first sound film, it received wide media attention, and Arthur earned praise for her portrayal of a baseball club owner's daughter.
 Variety opined, "Dix and Arthur are splendid in spite of the wretched material", while Screenland wrote that Arthur "is one of the most charming young kissees who ever officiated in a Dix film.
 Jean is winsome; she neither looks nor acts like the regular movie heroine.
 She's a nice girl – but she has her moments."
 The success of Warming Up resulted in Arthur being signed to a three-year contract with the studio, soon to be known as Paramount Pictures, at $150 a week.